Jamham1020/CISPROG-6/README.md

-# Creating graphs and tables using the data.csv file and reading it
+# Creating graph/tables using the data.csv file and reading it